gromacs/gromacs/docs/install-guide/index.rst

 A key thing to consider here is the setting of ``CMAKE_INSTALL_PREFIX`` to control where |Gromacs| will be installed.
+It may not be the source directory or the build directory.
 You will need permissions to be able to write to this directory.
 So if you do not have super-user privileges on your machine, then you will need to choose a sensible location within your